datacarpentry/genomics-r-intro/episodes/01-introduction.md

 > ## Exercise: Searching for R functions
 > Use `help.search()` to find R functions for the following statistical
 > functions.
-Remember to put what you are using for your search query in
+Remember to put your search query in quotes inside the function
-> quotes inside the function parentheses.
+> parentheses.
 >
 > - Chi-Squared test
 > - Student-t test